 The Delaware skipper has a wingspan of 1-1.5 inches (2.5-3.8 cm).
-The uppersides of its wings are a bright yellowish-orange and have a dark brown to black border with black veins.
+The uppersides of its wings are bright yellowish-orange with a dark brown to black border with black veins.
 The undersides of its wings are a solid yellowish-orange.

-It has an orange fringe on the edge of its wings.
-The border on the female’s wings is thicker than the border on the male’s wings, and the veins are darker.
+It has an orange fringe along the edges of its wings.
+The female’s wing border is thicker than the male’s, and its wing veins are darker and more noticeable.

 The Delaware skipper caterpillar eats a variety of grasses, including switchgrass, bluestem, and woolly beardgrass.